Skip to Main Content

 Grading Evidence

 There are a number of rating scales that are used to define "best evidence".
-Visit this page on the Essential Evidence Plus web site to learn about the four most common scales (Centre for EBM Oxford, SORT, GRADE and Practice Guidelines).
+Visit the Essential Evidence Plus web site to learn about the four most common scales (Centre for EBM Oxford, SORT, GRADE and Practice Guidelines).